jason-kerney/ShapeRefactoring/test_cases.md

 ### A Rectangle should contain its area

-This will verify that the rectangle has access to its area and its area is calculated correctly.
+This will verify that the rectangle will grant access to its area and its area is calculated correctly.

 > Note: the area of a Rectangle can be calculated using this formula: ```(hight)(width)```

 ### A Rectangle should contain its perimeter

-This will verify that the rectangle has access to its perimeter and its perimeter is the same as the sum of its side lengths.
+This will verify that the rectangle will grant access to its perimeter and its perimeter is the same as the sum of its side lengths.

 <!-- GENERATED DOCUMENT!
 DO NOT EDIT! -->